fpereiro/recalc/readme.md

 ```javascript
 r.do ('fire', 'hello', 'foo', 'bar');
 ```

+This means that any parameters passed to `r.do` besides `verb` and `path` will be passed to the route function.

 Having covered the arguments, we now have to see what you to have in mind when writing route functions.
 There's two issues: control and data.